dmcg/daviddenton.github.io/_drafts/powerfeature.md

 val delivery = DeliveryDate.asResult("2099-12-31")
 ```

-#### Fin
+### Summary
-Most of the patterns above are concentrated around value object construction, but these are only the ones we have thought of!
-Hopefully I have convinced you that Companion Objects, like a lot of the other Kotlin features, are worth scratching at below the surface to see what is possible.
+Although most of the patterns above are concentrated around value object construction, these are only the ones we have thought of - there are bound to be a bunch more just waiting to be discovered.
+This process has reinforced in my development work that we should be scratching beneath the surface in Kotlin features to see what it possible.
+As with a lot of inventions, it's possible that even JetBrains didn't really appreciate the depth which would be unlocked by adding such a humble feature - I'd be fascinated to learn of any of these types of uses in the Kotlin standard libraries.

 ### ps.
-For a practical example of how the these type-creation techniques are used the real world, you can take a look at the foundational [Values4k](https://github.com/fork-handles/forkhandles/tree/trunk/values4k) library.
+For a practical example of how the these type-creation techniques are used the real world, you can take a look at the foundational [Values4k](https://github.com/fork-handles/forkhandles/tree/trunk/values4k) library, which uses them to provide instantiation, validation, parsing and printing of value types.